Taylor3DNet: Fast 3D Shape Inference With Landmark Points Based Taylor Series: Method

 \section{Method}

-In this section, we introduce the modeling of our Taylor-based implicit 3D shape representation, how to train our approach, and how to utilize our coarse-to-fine to sample expansion points in the inference.
+In this section, we introduce the formulation of our implicit 3D shape representation with landmark points based Taylor series, the training scheme and the coarse-to-fine landmark points sampling strategy in the inference phase.